The Savages (film)

 The Savages is a 2007 American black comedy-drama film written and directed by Tamara Jenkins.
-It stars Laura Linney, Philip Seymour Hoffman, and Philip Bosco.
+It stars Laura Linney, Philip Seymour Hoffman, and Philip Bosco (in his final film before his death in 2018).

 It had its world premiere at the 2007 Sundance Film Festival on January 19, 2007.
 It was released on November 28, 2007, by Fox Searchlight Pictures.
 It received critical acclaim.
 At the 80th Academy Awards, it earned two nominations: Best Actress (for Linney) and Best Original Screenplay (for Jenkins).
 At the 65th Golden Globe Awards, it was nominated for Best Actor in a Musical or Comedy (for Seymour Hoffman).

 Plot

-After drifting apart emotionally over the years, two single siblings—Jon and Wendy, the younger of the two—band together to care for their estranged, elderly father, Lenny, who is rapidly slipping into dementia.
-Wendy and Jon first travel to Sun City, Arizona to attend the funeral of their father's girlfriend of 20 years.
-When they arrive, they are told that their father signed a non-marriage agreement and will not have rights to any of her property.
+After drifting apart over the years, two single siblings—Jon and Wendy, the younger of the two—band together to care for their estranged, elderly father, Lenny, who is rapidly slipping into dementia.
+Wendy and Jon first travel to Sun City, Arizona, to attend the funeral of Lenny's girlfriend of twenty years.
+When they arrive, they are told that Lenny signed a non-marriage agreement and will not have rights to any of her property.
 They then move him to a nursing home in Buffalo, where Jon is a theater professor working on a book about Bertolt Brecht.
-Wendy, who is an aspiring, but unsuccessful, playwright, moves from New York City to help establish their father in Buffalo.
+Wendy, a struggling playwright, moves from New York City to help establish their father in Buffalo.

 Neither of the siblings is close with Lenny.
 It is implied that he was a physically and emotionally abusive father when Jon and Wendy were growing up and they cut him out of their lives.
 They were also abandoned by their mother at a young age.
-Their dysfunctional family life appears to have left Wendy and Jon emotionally crippled and unable to sustain a relationship.
-Wendy is sleeping with an unattainable married man 15 years her senior and Jon cannot commit to a Polish woman who must return to Kraków after her visa expires.
+Their dysfunctional family life appears to have left Wendy and Jon emotionally crippled and unable to sustain relationships.
+Wendy is sleeping with an unattainable married man thirteen years her senior and Jon cannot commit to a Polish woman who must return to Kraków after her visa expires.